ekb1zh/telegram-bot-api-typescript/README.md

 It's implementation of the types.ts and linkage to Google apps script as the server for bot.

 <h2>3. log.ts</h2>
-Need for writing notes to the Google sheet as the log.
+It's need for writing notes to the Google sheet as the log.

 <h2>4. main.ts</h2>
-Main file.
+The main file.

 <h2>5. tsconfig.json</h2>
 Basic file with parameters for TypeScript compiler.